Chaotic-Legend/Holidays-Codes/README.md

 # Holidays_Codes
-I'm just coding for fun on Holidays.
+I'm just coding for fun on the holidays.